jukben/stylog/Readme.md

 ## Contributing

 Do you miss something?
 Open an issue, I'd like to hear more about your use case.
 You can also fork this repository and run `yarn && yarn dev`, do stuff in the playground (`example/index.html`), then run `yarn test` and finally send a PR! ❤️

+## Credits

+I got the inspiration for this project from https://github.com/adamschwartz/log, especially from this [issue](https://github.com/adamschwartz/log/issues/43).
+Thanks @whitefire0 and @adamschwartz.

 ## License